 Factors that Affect ADN Course Duration

-Online Education - Campus- and classroom-based ADN programs are readily available.
+- Online Education - Campus- and classroom-based ADN programs are readily available.
 However, many people who work toward their ADNs have full-time jobs and other responsibilities, and finding the time to get to campus can be tricky.
 If this issue might slow you down, consider enrolling in an ADN program that includes an online component.
 Ideally, seek an ADN program that offers asynchronous training, which means that you can complete the work at your own pace.
 If you are eager to get done more quickly, you may have more leeway to do so with an online program.
 However, please note that you will more than likely still have to complete some of your training in person.

-Clinical Training - Another issue that affects how long it can take to complete an ADN program is clinical training.
+- Clinical Training - Another issue that affects how long it can take to complete an ADN program is clinical training.
 All programs require students to complete a certain number of credit hours of on-site clinical training at hospitals and other health care facilities.
 Some programs are more flexible about this requirement than others.
-For example, some programs assign you with a clinical training experience while others require you to find your own opportunities.
+For example, some programs assign you with a clinical training experience, while others require you to find your own opportunities.
 Either way, clinical training is completed at local facilities, so you shouldn't have to venture far to get this requirement out of the way.
 Just make sure that the ADN program that you enroll in accommodates your schedule and other requirements for the clinical training portion, or it may take you a lot longer to finish than it otherwise would.

-Regardless of your short- and long-term career goals, earning an ADN is often a great way to get the ball rolling on an exciting career in nursing.
+Regardless of your short- or long-term career goals, earning an ADN is often a great way to get the ball rolling on an exciting career in nursing.
 It is natural to be eager to complete your training, but it's also important to remember that there is a lot of ground to cover and that you need to focus to ensure that you pass your licensing exam when the time comes.